Bridging Model Reference Adaptive Control and Data Informativity: Introduction

 Despite decades of history, MRAC still remains a prominent research area, with advances continually emerging, such as switched MRAC \cite{di2012hybrid,kersting2017direct,yuan2020lyapunov}, robust MRAC \cite{xie2018h,franco2021robust}, distributed MRAC \cite{guo2020distributed,yue2023model}, partial-state feedback MRAC \cite{song2019partial}, and learning-based MRAC \cite{wang2023mrac,annaswamy2023integration}, just to mention a few.
 The key concept common to all MRAC approaches are the matching equations: control gains must exist so that the closed-loop system matches the dynamics of the reference model.
 Assuming the matching equations have a solution, a pertinent question is whether the online adjustment mechanism converges to such a solution.
 One of the approaches to MRAC is to impose conditions on the closed-loop data that guarantee convergence of the adjustment mechanism to a solution of the matching equations.

-It is well known that the most traditional requirement on the closed-loop data in classical MRAC approaches (direct or indirect \cite{ioannou2006adaptive,duarte1989combined}) goes under the name of persistence of excitation (PE), which requires the excitation provided by the input data to never vanish \cite{boyd1986necessary,annaswamy2021historical}.
-A very productive line of research has been devoted to relaxing the requirements imposed on data that guarantee convergence to a solution of the matching equations.
+It is well known that the most traditional requirement on the closed-loop data in classical MRAC approaches (direct or indirect \cite{ioannou2006adaptive,duarte1989combined}) goes under the name of persistence of excitation (PE), which requires the excitation provided by the input data to never vanish \cite{boyd1986necessary, annaswamy2021historical}.
+In the absence of PE, these classical adaptive schemes can still achieve control objectives like convergence of the tracking error \cite{aastrom1973self}, but the adaptive gains may fail to converge to the desired values.
+In other words, convergence of the gains to a desired solution imposes stronger requirements on data as compared to mere convergence of the tracking error.
+Motivated by the restrictive nature of the PE, a productive line of research has been devoted to relaxing the requirements imposed on data that guarantee convergence to a solution of the matching equations.
 Representative methods are composite/combined MRAC \cite{lavretsky2009combined}, concurrent learning MRAC \cite{chowdhary2010concurrent}, and works where PE has been relaxed to rank excitation \cite{chowdhary2013concurrent}, finite excitation \cite{cho2017composite,lee2019concurrent} and initial excitation \cite{roy2017combined,katiyar2022initial}.
 While all these relaxed excitation conditions are sufficient to guarantee convergence to a solution of the matching equations, a natural question is whether they are also necessary.
-Our work will show that the relaxed excitation conditions in the literature are, in general, not necessary to guarantee convergence to a solution of the matching equations.
+Our work will show that such conditions are, in general, not necessary to guarantee convergence to a solution of the matching equations.
+It is worth mentioning that, while the absence of PE conditions in some adaptive control schemes has been investigated in \cite{kogan1994locally,kogan1996locally}, these results do not apply to the MRAC problem (see the discussion in Section~\ref{excitation}).